 The Black-Scholes Option Pricing Model is used to determine the fair value for the stock options and utilizes subjective assumptions such as expected price volatility and expected life of the options.
 Discrepancies in these input assumptions can significantly affect the fair value estimate.

 Useful life of equipment

-The Company has changed the accounting estimate from declining balance method to useful life method as noticed below:
+The Company depreciates assets using the useful life method as noted below:

 - Equipment 3.33 years

 - Automobile 4 years

 - Furniture 10 years